Cirrico Limited (“we/us/our”) respects your privacy and is committed to protecting your personal data.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-We may have to share your personal data with the parties set out below for the purposes set out in the table in section 5 above.
-If any of these organisations are based, or have group or affiliated companies that are based, outside of the European Economic Area, then section 7 below sets out the legal basis on which your personal data is transferred to them.
+We will only process your data for the purposes set out in section 5 above, which may be carried out by our employees or sub-contractors who are based outside of the United Kingdom and the European Economic Area (EEA), from time to time.
+We may also have to share your personal data with the parties set out below for the purposes set out in section 5 above.
+If any of our employees or any of these organisations are based, or have group or affiliated companies that are based, outside of the United Kingdom and the EEA, then section 7 below sets out the legal basis on which your personal data is transferred to them.

-From time to time we may need to disclose Personal data to HM Revenue & Customs and other public authorities acting as processors or joint controllers (as necessary) based in the United Kingdom who require reporting of processing activities in certain circumstances.
+- From time to time we may need to disclose Personal data to HM Revenue & Customs and other public authorities acting as processors or separate or joint controllers (as necessary) based in the United Kingdom who require reporting of processing activities in certain circumstances.

 We recommend that for the named third parties set out above, you visit their respective websites and read their privacy policies, which will set out in more detail these organisations’ own approach to the protection of your Personal data and privacy.